If bloom observed, a sample may be screened in several ways to determine if more quantitative analysis is necessary:

 Lake Monitoring Network

-BFBM’s Lake Monitoring Network collects ambient water quality information for NJ lakes consisting of three components: Statewide statistical (probabilistic) survey, statewide reference lakes, and targeted regional lakes.
+BFBM's Lake Monitoring Network collects ambient water quality information for NJ lakes consisting of three components: Statewide statistical (probabilistic) survey, statewide reference lakes, and targeted regional lakes.
+If a bloom is suspected at a Lake Monitoring site, appropriate response actions will be taken.

 Details on the lakes network can be found by clicking on the link.